You Didn't Disappear. You Were Erased.

 Chronic disconnection carries health risks comparable to smoking fifteen cigarettes a day

-The Mattering Effect: The Door Most People Are Still Looking For
+The Mattering Effect: The Framework Most People Have Been Searching For

-The Mattering Effect is not another self-help book.
-It is the first clear framework for closing the Mattering Gap — the space between the life you’re living and the deep human need to feel valued and significant.
+The Mattering Effect isn’t another self-help book telling you to hustle harder or optimize better.
+It’s the first clear framework for closing the Mattering Gap, the painful space between the life you’re living and the deep human need to feel seen, valued, and significant.

-The book introduces what I call the M.A.T.T.E.R.
-Framework, six conditions that shape whether people feel grounded, connected, and psychologically present in their own lives.
+At its core is the M.A.T.T.E.R.
+Framework, six essential conditions that determine whether you feel grounded, connected, and fully present in your own life:

 Meaning — staying connected to what truly matters